 This shop has been compensated by Collective Bias, Inc. and Rubbermaid®.
 All opinions are mine alone. #GarageCleanUp #CollectiveBias

 When you are renovating, the garage is as much a heart of the home as the kitchen, maybe more so.
-In our renovation, the garage storage we had was mostly leftovers from other projects.
+In our renovation, the garage storage we had was mostly leftovers from other projects but we love where it is now with our garage floor coating and mudding and tapping the walls.
 This Father’s Day, we decided to reward the big guy who makes so many of the wonderful projects you see on the blog.
 Being kind of neat freak, we had to have a plan that would work for him long-term and grow as he, ahem, collected more tools.
-Organizing the garage really shouldn’t take more than a weekend and I have had my eye on the Rubbermaid® FastTrack® Garage Organization System for a few years.
-So we are excited to use their products for garage organization.
+Organizing the garage really shouldn’t take more than a weekend and I have had my eye on the this Garage Organization System for a few months.
+So we are excited to get the garage organization working for us!

 Step 1 – Evaluate Your Needs

 Organization means nothing without function.
 Start by listing goals for the garage.
 Do you want to have room to park the car?
 Do you need a workstation for projects?
 Or maybe you would just like to actually find the Christmas lights without opening 10 boxes.
 Don’t make your goals too complex or impossible to maintain (like rotating boxes of seasonal items every holiday).
 A list of goals and priorities will make it much easier to maintain.

 - be able to park the car during snowstorms

 - have the most frequently used tools easily in reach and accessible for projects

 - get all of the kid’s toys off the floor.